 Often times sunglasses can be worn instead of goggles, especially in places like North Carolina where it isn’t as cold, but it’s always the best bet to have goggles as preparation.
-All of us did wear goggles and were glad we had them even in 48 degree weather!
+All of us did wear goggles and were glad we had them even in 48 degree weather in NC!

 One way I really cut costs on our ski trip was when it came to purchasing jackets.

 My husband and I both have ski jackets from college that still fit just fine but kids grow so fast and we just don’t have a need for heavy winter coats in the South.